 Respite – An in-home service that provides temporary support and relief for the family or loved ones caring for a child/adolescent with a mental health diagnosis.

-Evaluation and Testing – Collecting information about an individual’s history, strengths, needs, and abilities in order to better develop a plan of services and supports.
+Evaluation and Testing – Collecting information about a person’s history, strengths, needs, and abilities in order to better develop a plan of services and supports.
 This can include an evaluation by a therapist, psychologist, or psychiatrist

-Housing Assistance – Once an individual is receiving services, their provider can help them decide which residential supports they will need to achieve their goals.
+Housing Assistance – Once a person is receiving services, their provider can help them decide which residential supports they will need to achieve their goals.
 This can include various kinds of assistance, like rent subsidies and help with start-up expenses, to help ensure safe, stable housing.

 Medication Management – Evaluation of medication options by an approved provider to help determine which medicine might be best for you, how it should be taken, and whether it is working.

 Outpatient Therapy (OPT) – Professionals teach new skills or ways to cope with problems in individual, family, or group settings.
-Our providers offer many different evidenced-based practices within outpatient therapy, such as Cognitive Behavioral Therapy (CBT), Dialectical Behavior Therapy (DBT), and Trauma-Focused Cognitive Behavioral Therapy (TFCBT) to name a few.
+Our providers offer many different evidenced-based practices within outpatient therapy, such as Cognitive Behavioral Therapy (CBT), Dialectical Behavior Therapy (DBT), and Trauma-Focused Cognitive Behavioral Therapy (TFCBT).

-Partial Hospitalization Program – This is a short-term service for individuals with mental health disorders designed to prevent hospitalization (for mental health reasons) or to continue to stabilize after being hospitalized and before returning home.
+Partial Hospitalization Program – A short-term service for people with mental health disorders designed to prevent hospitalization (for mental health reasons) or to continue to stabilize after being hospitalized and before returning home.

-Residential Services – A short-term therapeutic setting for individuals with family engagement that provides structure and supervision to improve functioning with the goal of independent living or reunification with family.
+Residential Services – A short-term therapeutic setting for people with family engagement that provides structure and supervision to improve functioning with the goal of independent living or reunification with family.

-Supported Employment – Helps people with disabilities obtain jobs that pay at least minimum wage and that are not set aside for people with disabilities while providing the level of professional help the individual needs to obtain and maintain the job.
+Supported Employment – Helps people with disabilities get jobs that pay at least minimum wage and that are not set aside for people with disabilities while providing the level of professional help the individual needs to get and keep the job.